 - Installation of new backup electric power supply to assure water production and wastewater treatment capability when electric supplies are constrained or unavailable

 Approximately 58% of Allen’s Water Sewer Fund budget is paid to the NTMWD to pay for their treatment of our water and wastewater.
-The remaining 42% of the budget is what it takes to deliver water to each home and business, as well as transport the sewage the to NTMWD.
-The City maintains 502 miles of water lines, 370 miles of sewer lines, 5,351 fire hydrants, 6,645 sewer manholes and 14,674 water valves.
+The remaining 42% of the budget is what it takes to deliver water to each home and business, as well as transport the sewage to NTMWD.
+The City maintains community-owned infrastructure that includes 502 miles of water lines, 370 miles of sewer lines, 5,351 fire hydrants, 6,645 sewer manholes and 14,674 water valves.

 What do rates cover?

-- Building projects to replace aging infrastructure or meet the need of a growing population
+- Building new projects while replacing aging infrastructure to meet the needs of a growing population

 Recent and upcoming projects

 - 2024-25: Replacement of clay tile sewer main along Mustang Creek beginning near Park Place at Allen Heights and running along the creek for 8,000 feet to the south-$9.85 million